"Is this what being an entrepreneur is about?"

 What this means in practice is that I take my notebook and write down all of the activities I am doing.
 This is also where Tracking my Stats comes in handy because I have an accurate picture of everything I have been doing and how long it's taken me.
 (I Track my Stats every day.)

-I look at the list and then do an honest appraisal of the activities, and group them into activities that I can delegate to someone else (and take the frustration away... remember, what you hate, others might love, and vice versa), automate admin tasks to lessen my cognitive load, or eliminate the low-value tasks that are doing nothing for my business.
+I look at the list and then do an honest appraisal of the activities, and group them into activities that I can: delegate to someone else (and take the frustration away... remember, what you hate, others might love, and vice versa), automate to lessen my cognitive load, or eliminate (these are the low-value tasks that are doing nothing for my business).

 From a list of, say, 15 things, there are usually only a few that don't have an obvious "home" in one of the three categories.
 These might be activities that I just have to suck it up and do (being your own boss doesn't mean you are in your happy place all the time), BUT by delegating, automating, and eliminating everything else, I have more head space and time to do the tasks that are still on my plate.